-Dr. Paul Kern, Veterinarian
+Dr. Paul Kern, Veterinarian & Owner

 My name is Christopher and I work as both a veterinary assistant, as well as a receptionist here at Balsam Animal Hospital.
-Since a young age, my ambitions have always dwelled in the field of science.
+Since a young age, my ambitions have always dwelt in the field of science.
 After moving to Jackson County in 2005, my attention turned to the animals that inhabit the Appalachian Mountains.
 I enjoy finding the various reptile and amphibian species that make up one of the most beautiful ecosystems in the world.
-In 2018, I graduated from Western Carolina University with a degree in Biology.
+In 2018, I graduated from Western Carolina University with a degree in Biology and joined on at Balsam Animal Hospital.
 I aspire to gain my doctorate in veterinary medicine and continue to service animals in need.
-In my free time, I enjoy taking hikes with my wife Jade and my dog Andy, playing music, and looking for critters in the woods and water.
+In my free time, I enjoy taking hikes with my wife Jade and my dogs Andy and Ender, playing music, and looking for critters in the woods and water.

 Aimee, Veterinary Assistant

 Aimee has worked as a veterinary assistant here at Balsam since 2022.
 With a background in human phlebotomy and pediatric assisting, Aimee came to us with looking for a change of pace.
 With a history of working with horses as well as her own collection of animals, she has no problem getting her hands dirty to care for your pets.
 Aimee cares for an array of animals; from her german shepards and flemish giants, to her red foxes and boston terrier, she has an array of animal knowledge.
 When not working or tending to her animals, Aimee enjoys time with her family and doing photography.